-We develop a manifestly gauge-covariant expansion and projection using the eigen-mode of the QCD Dirac operator $D = \gamma^{\mu}D^{\mu}$.
-Applying this method to the Wilson loop and the Polyakov loop, we perform a direct analysis of the correlation between confinement and chiral symmetry breaking in SU(3) lattice QCD calculation on 6^4 at β =5.6 at the quenched level.
-Notably, the Wilson loop is found to obey the area law, and the slope parameter corresponding to the string tension or the confinement force is almost unchanged, even after removing the low-lying Dirac modes, which are responsible to chiral symmetry breaking.
-We find also that the Polyakov loop remains to be almost zero even without the low-lying Dirac modes, which indicates the Z_3 -unbroken confinement phase.
+Using the eigen-mode of the QCD Dirac operator $D = \gamma^{\mu}D^{\mu}$ , we develop a manifestly gauge-covariant expansion and projection of the QCD operators such as the Wilson loop and the Polyakov loop.
+With this method, we perform a direct analysis of the correlation between confinement and chiral symmetry breaking in lattice QCD Monte Carlo calculations.
+Even after removing the low-lying Dirac modes, which are responsible to chiral symmetry breaking, we find that the Wilson loop obeys the area law, and the string tension or the confinement force is almost unchanged.
+We find also that the Polyakov loop remains to be almost zero even without the low-lying Dirac modes, which indicates the $Z_3$ -unbroken confinement phase.
 These results indicate that one-to-one correspondence does not hold between confinement and chiral symmetry breaking in QCD.